 FREEDOM OF CHOICE

-The IQ Diamond allows freedom of choice.
+The Ethica diamond allows freedom of choice.
 Freedom to allow you to make the right choice for you, without the burden of social pressure.
 It’s not about what you can or can’t afford, which is governed by the size and quality of the diamond.
 It’s about liberation; enabling you to give the preferred size, finest quality diamond, with the added benefits of ethical sustainability and a fair price.

 4 – IS IT TRUE THAT I CAN GET A BIGGER DIAMOND IF IT’S LOWER QUALITY?